torbsd/torbsd.github.io/porting-pets.md

 : OpenBSD: no
 : pkgsrc: no
 : DPorts: no
-: notes: various components for the platform, including daemon and GNOME client
+: notes: various components for the platform, including daemon and GNOME client. ring-project initial target? no release yet. python3

 <a id="pkg-syncthing">__Syncthing__</a>
 : Description: open-source cloud storage and synchronization